Deep Graph Anomaly Detection: A Survey and New Perspectives: Research Opportunities

 \section{Research Opportunities}

 Despite the remarkable success of numerous existing GAD methods, there are a range of research opportunities that could be explored to tackle some largely unsolved GAD problems.

-\textbf{Advanced Graph Anomaly Measures.} Most current GAD methods are built upon proxy tasks or focused on the GNN backbones using traditional non-graph anomaly measures, as summarized in Table \ref{tab:algorithm}.
-Consequently, they may fail to learn feature representations that encapsulate holistic consideration of graph structure and attributes specifically for GAD.
+\textbf{Advanced Graph Anomaly Measures.} Most GAD methods are built upon proxy tasks or focused on the GNN backbones using traditional non-graph anomaly measures, as summarized in \textbf{Table 1} in \texttt{Appendix A}.
+Consequently, they may fail to learn feature representations that encapsulate holistic graph structure and attributes specifically for GAD.
 Therefore, it is crucial to devise anomaly measures that go beyond traditional anomaly measures and proxy tasks, such as local node affinity \cite{hezhe2023truncated}, for developing more dedicated methods for GAD.

-\textbf{GAD on Complex Graphs.} Most existing GAD methods are focused on small-scale (\eg, less than millions of nodes/edges), static, or homogeneous graph data, as shown in Tables \ref{tab:table2} and \ref{tab:table3} in Appendix \ref{app:dataset}.
+\textbf{GAD on Complex Graphs.} Most existing GAD methods are focused on small-scale (\eg, less than millions of nodes/edges), static, or homogeneous graph data, as shown in \textbf{Tables 2 and 3} in \texttt{Appendix B}.
 However, many real-world graphs can involve millions/billions of heterogeneous nodes/edges \cite{li2023hrgcn}, such as real-life citation networks, social networks, and financial networks.
 The nodes/edges may appear in a streaming fashion, where the models can access to only limited graph data at one time step and may need to adapt to new normal/abnormal patterns as the graph evolves \cite{ranshous2015anomaly}.
 Current methods may be adapted to handle these graphs, but their performance would become less effective since their primary design do not consider those complexity.
 GAD methods designed for graphs with two or more of these complexities are required.